University of the Southwest logo

 Key Highlights

-• Founded in 1956 as Hobbs Baptist College, starting as a two-year junior college.
+• Founded in 1956 as Hobbs Baptist College, evolving significantly over the decades.

-• Re-established in 1961 as an interdenominational private four-year liberal arts college.
+• Re-established in 1961 as an interdenominational private liberal arts college.

-• Adopted its current name, the University of the Southwest, in 2008.
+• Adopted its current name, University of the Southwest, in 2008.

 Timeline